 a.
 You’ll get more done faster if you focus on one thing at a time.

 b.
-When you feel pressure to get “everything” done – focus on the area between your neck and shoulder blades – your “traps.”
+When you feel pressure to get “everything” done – take a moment to focus on the area between your neck and shoulder blades – your “traps.”
 This is where a lot of tension is stored.

-Truth is you get them off your back by focusing on one thing at a time – and anytime you feel pressure rising, take a deep breath and focus on your upper neck and back.
+Well, you get them off your back by focusing on one thing at a time – and anytime you feel pressure rising, you catch yourself, take a deep breath and focus on your upper neck and back.